fusion809/fusion809.github.io-old2/_posts/LN/05-non-techies.md

 [**Linux Mint**](http://linuxmint.com/) and [**Zorin OS**](http://zorinos.com/) (although Zorin comes with both a free and paid edition) are two distributions based on Ubuntu (otherwise I find them basically the same, Linux Mint is based on the LTS releases, however) that may feel more like home to Windows users, as they look similar to Windows 7 and 10. [**elementary OS**](http://elementary.io/) is a distribution that is derived from Ubuntu (LTS) and it has a vaguely OS X-like look, namely it has a dock at the bottom of the screen.
 If you like an OS X-like dock, though, I would personally recommend the [deepin](http://www.deepin.org/?lang=en) distribution that was previously a Ubuntu (LTS) derivative, but is now a Debian (Unstable branch) derivative.

 #### Package Management
-As far as package management goes, well Ubuntu is a Debian derivative, so it uses the same package manager, APT and the same package format, Deb (file extension: `.deb`).
-Although graphical front-ends for APT (in other words they run APT in the background, but you install the packages without ever touching the command-line) are available for Ubuntu users, such as Synaptic and the Ubuntu Software Center.
+As far as package management goes, well Ubuntu is a Debian derivative, so it uses the same package manager, **APT** and the same package format, Deb (file extension: `.deb`).
+Although graphical front-ends for APT (in other words they run APT in the background, but you install the packages without ever touching the command-line) are available for Ubuntu users, such as **Synaptic** and the **Ubuntu Software Center**.
 I would give APT three to four stars out of five, it is not as fast as pacman, but still performance is not too big an issue.
 Creating Debian packages, however, is something I tried in my Ubuntu days and it gave me headaches.
 See Debian packages unlike pacman and RPM packages are not created using a text file, rather you create a directory with several files in it which you must edit into the correct format for your package.

 Paid support is available for Ubuntu from the company behind its development, Canonical Ltd. This paid support is best for businesses using Ubuntu.
 If you are using Ubuntu merely for individual use odds are the free support detailed below will more than suffice.